LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 #### Run lslibrary:lasalleinstallenv

+SSH into your cloud (Digital Ocean) server (droplet), and cd into your app's root folder.

 Run my custom installation artisan command for setting a few environment variables in your .env file:

 ```php artisan lslibrary:lasalleinstallenv```